dangub86/Admin-Notices-for-Team/README.txt

 To install the plugin you can use the classic method from Wordpress Repository directly from your backend or you can:

-1. Unzip the plugin file
+1. Download the plugin zip file and unzip it
-2. Upload the folder ‘ant-admin-notice-team’ and its contents to the ‘wp-content/plugins/’ directory
+2. Rename the unzipped folder to “admin-notices-for-team” and Upload it via ftp in ‘wp-content/plugins/’ directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==